By Molly Patrick

 This is all about making decisions in advance and then working smarter, not harder.

-When you’re ready to have someone else make the food decisions in advance for you, and do all of the meal planning, we’re here for you.
+When you’re ready to have someone else make the food decisions in advance for you and do all of the meal planning, we’re here for you.
 This is what we do best.
-We’re really damn good at our job so that you have time to focus on other things.
+We’re really damn good at our job so you have time to focus on other things.

 Our weekly plant based Meal Plans will change your life.
-Sign up here and see for yourself.
+Seriously!
+Read reviews from our dedicated dirties.

 Do you follow our weekly Meal Plans?
 I would love, love, love to hear from you in the comments below about how they have changed your life!